Nisarg7324/Nisarg7324.github.io/writeups/dark_web_op.md

 Based on the questions in the requested info, it is clear that we need to find a function for the console, that will generate login credentials for this website.

 Right-click anywhere on the page and click Inspect.
 This will open a console.
 You will see various tabs that you can navigate to.
 Click on the Debugger tab.
-We can search for any keyword across all the loaded scripts in this tab.
+In this tab, we can search for any keyword across all the loaded scripts.

 If I were to write a function to generate user credentials, I would name it something like generateUserCredentials() or createUserCredentials().
 Hence, I searched for the keyword "credential" and I found the required function name, as shown in the image below.